Honda Civic (fourth generation): European market

+In the United Kingdom, the sedan was initially not available although it had been offered in many continental European markets since the introduction.
+With a resurgence in sales of saloons, it was introduced in early 1990, and then only as a carburetted 1.4 GL.
+The 1.5 and 1.6 saloons were not sold in the UK, to avoid cannibalizing sales of the soon-to-be-released Concerto saloon.

-The sporting European 1.6i GT and 1.6i-16 (depends on country) had a 1.6 L DOHC engine and produced 124 PS (D16Z5) or 130 PS (D16A9).
+The sporting European 1.6i GT and 1.6i-16 (depends on country) had a 1.6 L DOHC four-cylinder engine and produced 124 PS (D16Z5) or 130 PS (D16A9).
 In Europe, the SiR was called 1.6i-VT and had a similar 1.6-liter DOHC VTEC (B16A1) 4-cylinder engine.

 South African market

-In South Africa, the fourth generation Civic was sold under the Honda Ballade branding.
+In South Africa, the fourth-generation Civic was sold under the Honda Ballade branding.

 Awards

 The fourth-generation Honda Civic was included in Car and Driver's 10Best for all four years (1988-1991).

 The car was well-received globally, receiving “Golden Steering Wheel Award” from the German newspaper Bild am Sonntag, and ranking first in France’s l’Automobile magazine 1989 survey on car quality and reliability.

 Motorsports

 Despite its image as an economical vehicle, the fourth-generation hatchback became popular in near stock SCCA autocross competition.
 The ED chassis dominated the Street touring category, competing against the Mazda MX-5 Miata.
 Fourth-generation Civic hatchbacks became popular among Honda Civic enthusiasts due to their lightweight design and formidable suspension layout..

-Due to the difference in engine output and modification potential between the American and JDM models, the fourth-generation Civic Si sparked a popular trend of engine swapping, where tuners would replace the D-series power plant with a more powerful B-series motor.
+Due to the difference in engine output and modification potential between the American and JDM models, the fourth-generation Civic Si sparked a popular trend of engine swapping, where tuners would replace the Honda D-series power plant with a more powerful Honda DOHC B-series motor.

+In Japanese Touring Car Championship, other than issues with understeering as the car was originally designed for the ZC engine, the VTEC system had to be deactivated in earlier seasons due to issues with reliability but was reactivated once those issues was resolved, helping to win three of races in 1990 and 1991.
+It failed to clinch the driver's title in 1990 but continued to hold on to the manufcturer's title since 1987.